Announcement Type: New and Competing Continuation.

 Public Policy Requirements

-All Federal-wide public policies apply to IHS grants with exception of the Discrimination policy.
+All Federal public policies apply to IHS grants and cooperative agreements, with the exception of the Discrimination Policy.

 Requirements for Project and Budget Narratives

-A. Project Narrative: This narrative should be a separate Word document that is no longer than ten pages and must: Be single-spaced, be type written, have consecutively numbered pages, use black type not smaller than 12 characters per one inch, and be printed on one side only of standard size 8-1/2″ x 11″ paper.
+This narrative should be a separate document that is no more than 25 pages Start Printed Page 22135and must: (1) Have consecutively numbered pages; (2) use black font not smaller than 12 points; (3) and be formatted to fit standard letter paper (81/2 x 11 inches).

-Be sure to succinctly answer all questions listed under the evaluation criteria (refer to Section V.1, Evaluation criteria in this announcement) and place all responses and required information in the correct section (noted below), or they will not be considered or scored.
-These narratives will assist the Objective Review Committee (ORC) in becoming more familiar with the grantee's activities and accomplishments prior to this grant award.
-If the narrative exceeds the page limit, only the first ten pages will be reviewed.
-The 10-page limit for the narrative does not include the work plan, standard forms, Tribal resolutions, table of contents, budget, budget justifications, narratives, and/or other appendix items.
+Be sure to succinctly answer all questions listed under the evaluation criteria (refer to Section V.1, Evaluation Criteria) and place all responses and required information in the correct section noted below or they will not be considered or scored.
+If the narrative exceeds the page limit, the application will be considered not responsive and not be reviewed.
+The 25-page limit for the narrative does not include the work plan, standard forms, Tribal resolutions, budget, budget justifications, narratives, and/or other appendix items.